Code-Institute-Submissions/Jack112-create-Sprint_NovResub/README.md

 25. To use local db while developing and Postgresql for production, add the following lines of code to settings.py.

 ![Database Config](./docs/database-config.png)

+### Cloning
+ - Navigate to [GitHub](https://github.com/) and sign in.

+ - Navigate to the [Sprint](https://github.com/Jack112-create/Sprint) repository.

+ - Click the Code dropdown button and copy the link from the input field.

+ - Create a directory on your machine to store the project.

+ - Open up your terminal on your machine and navigate into the new directory.

+ - Run the following commad - git clone [LINK COPIED FROM REPOSITORY].

 ### Credits
   * [Pexels](https://www.pexels.com/) for the images used throughout the project.